Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 Q: Is n8n really free to self-host?

 Yes, the Community Edition is genuinely free with unlimited executions and workflows.
 You pay for your own server hosting (typically $5-20/month), but there are no license fees or per-execution charges.
+Note that n8n removed its free cloud tier in April 2026, so self-hosting is the only free option now.

 Q: How does Claude Code compare to GitHub Copilot?